thephpleague/uri-src/docs/uri/7.0/psr7.md

 ## Relation with PSR-7

 The `Http` class implements the PSR-7 `UriInterface` interface **version 2**.
-This means that you can use this class anytime you need a PSR-7 compliant URI object.
+This means that you can use this class anytime you need a PSR-7 version 2 compliant URI object.